ahudson7/CS587-Database-Benchmarking-Project/README.md

 - Part 2: System Research & Benchmark Design
 - Part 3: Benchmark Implementation

-Here you will find all information relevant to Stage One of the CS587 Database Benchmarking Project
+Below you will find information pertaining to each stage of the project.

 ## Part One Components:
   - Selection of Project Option & System(s)